mostafaac30/calculater-project/README.md

 ## notes\
 >negative values not accepted\
 >fractions not accepted\
->2.
-The number mustn't excess 8-digit length\
+>The number mustn't excess 8-digit length\
->3. a valid base is 2,8,10 or 16\
+>a valid base is 2,8,10 or 16\
->4. a valid hexadecimal number is CAPITAL chars(e.i.
+>a valid hexadecimal number is CAPITAL chars(e.i.
 'A' NOT 'a').\
->5. negative values not accepted.\
+>5negative values not accepted.\
 >